 As described above, to effectively block an Insecure Deserialization attack, the defenses must have excellent visibility of the underlying application architecture, and visibility of the data flow during runtime.

-Hdiv RASP Protection, a technology based on instrumentation, covers these two requirements.
+Hdiv RASP Protection, a technology based on instrumentation, is the most effective defense against insecure deserialization because it covers these two requirements.
 As a result, Hdiv Protection does not need to build lists of patterns (blacklists) to match against the payloads, since they provide protection by design.

 Most of Insecure Deserialization attacks try to execute commands using input data that has been provided by the request or the database.
 Thanks to the data flow control provided by Hdiv Protection (RASP), it is possible to understand how the data coming from the request or the database is used during the execution, thereby blocking any attempt to execute commands from such sources and totally avoiding this kind of issue.